kaplayjs/kaboom-cookbook/components/shadow/readme.md

 * follows the object
 * respects platforms, holes, etc.
+* Gets subtly larger and smaller depending on how close the object is

 It works by always "falling" until it hits a solid object (ie "the ground").